ctrabold/ctrabold.github.io/about/index.md

 I have a number of open-source projects hosted on [GitHub](https://github.com/ctrabold/).

-Most of the work happens as a maintainer / contributor of several [Organizations](https://github.com/typo3-ci) though.
+Most of the work happens as a maintainer / contributor of several Organizations though.

-I'm also a proud member of the [TYPO3 Server Admin Team](https://typo3.org/teams/server-team/) and initiator of [ci.typo3.org](https://ci.typo3.org) and [metrics.typo3.org](https://metrics.typo3.org) – the CI and Code Metrics-Server for [TYPO3](https://typo3.org/), an Open Source Content Management System.

 ## Contact Me